Who Is Waterkeeper: Megh Ale, Karnali River Waterkeeper - Waterkeeper

 Photo courtesy of Hudson Riverkeeper

-The Karnali River is an incredibly biodiverse place.
-There are more than 800 bird species, 130 species of fish, as well as rhinoceros, tigers, snow leopards, Gangetic dolphins, blue sheep, and wolves.
-The area sits at the intersection of the Tibetan Plateau, the Ganges River, and the Himalayas, which lends itself to an abundance of fauna.
-Also aiding the area’s natural wealth is the fact that there are no dams on the Karnali River.
-In fact, it is the last remaining free-flowing river in all of Nepal.
+The Karnali River, considered one of the top-five rafting destinations in the world, is incredibly biodiverse.
+There are more than 800 bird species, 130 fish species, and iconic wildlife like rhinoceroses, tigers, snow leopards, Gangetic dolphins, blue sheep, and wolves.
+The area sits at the intersection of the Tibetan Plateau, the Ganges River, and the Himalayas, resulting in an abundance of flora and fauna.
+Additionally, the Karnali is the last remaining free-flowing river in Nepal, as it remains untouched by dams.

-“My message to them was a cautionary tale,” says Tracy Brown in the film.
-“Don’t treat your river the way we treated our river.
-Protecting what you have is easier and more affordable than to dam it and pollute it and then do the recovery work.”
+Megh’s efforts have also been highlighted in the documentary film Sister River.
+In this film, Hudson Riverkeeper Tracy Brown visits Megh to draw parallels between conservation efforts in Nepal and New York.
+“My message to them was a cautionary tale,” says Tracy in the film.
+“Don’t treat your river the way we treated ours.
+Protecting what you have is easier and more affordable than to dam it, pollute it, and then do the recovery work.”